AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/prerequisites.md

 ## AWS Account

+### Create An AWS Account

 To follow along with this tutorial, you should have an AWS account.
 If you don't already have one, you can sign up for a free 12 month trial [here](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all).

 You should know that the tutorial for *DevOps The Hard Way* will cost money because some of the services that you use in AWS will not be part of the free tier.

 To learn more about the AWS Pricing Model so you understand what the cost will be, you can go [here](https://aws.amazon.com/pricing/)

+### Use the AWS CLI

+The AWS CLI is a way for you to interact with all AWS services at a programmatic level using the terminal.

+To set this up, follow the directions [here](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html)

 # Installations
 You will need to download some software and services for this tutorial.